-Over 500 Experts and Officials to Participate in the Third Edition of Zakat, Tax and Customs Conference
+Over 500 Experts And Officials To Participate In The Third Edition Of Zakat, Tax And Customs Conference

-(MENAFN- JUMMAR PR) The third edition of Zakat, Tax and Customs Conference, set to take place on December 4-5, 2024 in Riyadh, will bring together over 500 experts and officials from various local and international sectors, including public and private sector leaders, as well as experts in the fields of Zakat, tax and customs, to develop the best insights that contribute to enhancing international cooperation in the fields of Zakat, tax and customs.
+The third edition of Zakat, Tax and customs Conference, set to take place on December 4-5, 2024 in Riyadh, will bring together over 500 experts and officials from various local and international sectors, including public and private sector leaders, as well as experts in the fields of Zakat, tax and customs, to develop the best insights that contribute to enhancing international cooperation in the fields of Zakat, tax and customs.

 The conference is one of the most significant events in Saudi Arabia to be held this year, and it underscores the Zakat, Tax and Customs Authority (ZATCA) commitment to developing and regulating Zakat, tax and customs laws, facilitating compliance, and supporting economic sustainability.